tiktok

 Skunk Scat Identification Tips

-To properly identify skunk poop, there are a few key things to look for.
+As you realize what does skunk poop look like, there are a few key things to look for.
 First, you must notice the size and shape of the dropping.
 Unlike raccoon poop, skunk poop is usually larger and more twisted than other types of poop, usually showcasing a tapered end.

 Next, you need to study the color and texture of the poop.
 Unlike raccoon poop, which usually looks solid and consistent, skunk poop has dark brown hues, or it’s solid black and has a sticky, tar-like consistency.
 It may also contain bits of undigested insects or seeds.